ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ## Image features

 The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins that implement various image-related features.
 The {@link module:image/image~Image `Image`} plugin is at the core of the ecosystem.
 Available in all {@link installation/getting-started/predefined-builds ready-to-use editor builds}, it provides the basic support for block and inline images.
-There are many other features that extend the editor capabilities:
+There are many other features that extend the editor's capabilities:

 * The [contextual toolbar](#image-contextual-toolbar) available on mouse click gives access to image features.
 * {@link features/images-captions Image captions} allow adding descriptive text under the image.
-* The {@link features/images-styles image styles} help control the placement, size and other characteristics with predefined styles.
+* The {@link features/images-styles image styles} help control the placement, size, and other characteristics with predefined styles.
-* The {@link features/images-text-alternative text alternative} tag aids accessibility and SEO, provides additional image description and supports better navigation.
+* The {@link features/images-text-alternative text alternative} tag aids accessibility and SEO, provides additional image description, and supports better navigation.
 * {@link features/images-resizing Image resizing} lets the user control the dimensions of images in the content.
 * {@link features/images-linking Linking images} makes it possible to use them as URL anchors.
 * A selection of {@link features/image-upload image upload methods} allows for the most convenient way of adding images.
 These include support for {@link features/images-inserting#inserting-images-via-pasting-url-into-editor inserting an image via URL} and even {@link features/images-inserting#inserting-images-via-source-url via pasting a URL into the editor} along with custom integrations.